 In Chavez-Solis v.
 Lynch, 803 F.3d 1004 (9th Cir.
 2015) the Ninth Circuit found that Pen C § 311.11 is broader than the federal definition of child pornography, because the California offense includes depiction of “sexual conduct” that includes any conduct defined in Pen C § 288.
 See Pen C § 311.4(d), defining sexual conduct.
 The court noted that § 288 involves a wide range of conduct not limited to explicitly sexual conduct.
 Chavez-Solis further found that § 311.4(d) is not divisible between conduct in § 288 and the other listed conduct, because a jury is not required to unanimously decide between these alternatives, and therefore no conviction under § 311.11 is child pornography in the Ninth Circuit.
 However, the best practice is to plead specifically to non-explicit conduct and/or to conduct “as defined in” PC § 288.
 Note that the BIA held that § 311.11 is an AF as child pornography (Matter of R-A-M-, 25 I&N Dec.
 657 (BIA 2012)), but the Ninth Circuit opinion controls.

 Ninth Cir declined to follow the BIA and found that 311.11(a) is never an AF as child pornography under the categorical approach because it is broader than the federal definition and not divisible.
 But best practice is(a) to plead specifically to porn that depicts non-explicit conduct or to “any lewd or lascivious sexual act as defined in Section 288,” under 311.4(d), which should work in the Ninth Circuit, or

-(b) far better, to avoid this conviction if at all possible, because it might be held child porn outside the Ninth Circuit.
+b) far better, to avoid this conviction if at all possible, because it might be held an AF as child pornography outside the Ninth Circuit.